shd101wyy/vscode-markdown-preview-enhanced/README.md

     ```
     npm init --yes
-    npm install github:kachkaev/prettier#fix-global-plugin-api-dist prettier-plugin-elm
+    npm install --global prettier prettier-plugin-elm
     ```

     > Having a globally installed Prettier would be more convenient, but it is not supported by the VSCode extension yet.

-    > Installing from `github:kachkaev/prettier#...` instead of just `prettier` is necessary until [prettier/prettier#4192](https://github.com/prettier/prettier/pull/4192) is merged.

-1)  _(optional)_ Configure Prettier by creating `.prettierrc` with the following yaml:

-    ```yaml
-    overrides:
-      - files: "*.md"
-        options:
-          tabWidth: 4
-    ```

-    Doing this via bash:

-    ```bash
-    echo -e "overrides:\n- files: \"*.md\"\n  options:\n    tabWidth: 4" > .prettierrc
-    ```

-    This will indent bullet point lists in markdowns with four spaces instead of two.
+See discussion in [prettier/prettier-vscode#958](https://github.com/prettier/prettier-vscode/issues/958).

 ## Keyboard shortcuts